What is Sterilization ? 9 Types and Methods in Microbiology

 This method involves exposing the packed materials to radiation for sterilization.
 There are two types of radiation available for sterilization, i.e., non-ionic and ionic radiation.

 • Ionizing radiation sterilization.
 They are powerful radiation and very useful for sterilization.
-The operator needs to protect himself from exposure from these radiations by the use of unique clothing.
+The operator needs to protect himself from exposure to these radiations by the use of unique clothing.
 Ex: X-rays, γ-rays, etc.

 UV sterilization